Travel details

 Travel story

-I can't decide which place was the best
+I can’t choose which was the best.

-But I can still recall the wind and the scents from that time
+But I can still recall the wind and the scents from that time.

 —